Who steals my purse steals trash… / But he that filches from me my good name / Robs me of that which not enriches him / And makes me poor indeed.

 - Have an auto-reply form letter ready explaining what happened and that it’s faked.
 That way, you won’t have to write one in the middle of a crisis situation.
 Have a plan of action.
 Remember, in the event of a spoof attack, marketing and PR are the front lines of defense.

-- Make it known you'll prosecute.
-Have a dedicated e-mail address posted on your site for reports: abuse@ or piracy@.
-(Software companies who have set up a reporting structure for pirated software have seen declines in the practice.)
+- Make it known you’ll prosecute.
+Have a dedicated e-mail address posted on your site for reports: [email protected] or [email protected] (Software companies who have set up a reporting structure for pirated software have seen declines in the practice.)

 Rebecca is on vacation this week.
 Today’s column ran earlier on ClickZ.